jbanday808/Terraform-Full-Course-Aws/lessons/day11-12/DEMO_GUIDE.md

      formatted_project_name = lower(replace(var.project_name, " ", "-"))
    }
    ```
+   Highlight that you’re standardizing the name by replacing spaces and forcing lowercase

 3. **Plan the deployment**:
    ```bash
    terraform plan
    ```
-   Point out the formatted name in the plan.
+   Point out where formatted_project_name appears in the plan.

 4. **Apply**:
    ```bash